nus-cs2113-AY2324S2/ip/docs/README.md

-# Duke project template
+# RecrBad project template

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+This is a project template for a greenfield RecrBad project.
+It's named after the RecrBad mascot _RecrBad_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij